dyokism/sober-fastflags/README.md

 <details>
 <summary><strong>Graphics APIs: Vulkan vs. OpenGL</strong></summary>

-Graphics API selection is managed by the Sober wrapper config, **not** by internal FFlags.
+Graphics API selection can be configured via `config.json` or FFlags (`FFlagDebugGraphicsPreferVulkan` / `FFlagDebugGraphicsPreferOpenGL`).

 - By default, Sober uses **Vulkan** for optimal performance.
-- If you experience graphic artifacts, black screens, or startup crashes (common on older GPUs or hybrid laptop setups), force OpenGL by setting `"use_opengl": true` at the root level of your `config.json`.
+- If you experience graphic artifacts, black screens, or startup crashes (common on older GPUs or hybrid laptop setups), official Vinegar documentation recommends running `flatpak run org.vinegarhq.Sober config` in your terminal and selecting **Force Legacy Rendering** (or setting `"use_opengl": true` in `config.json`).

-Do not use engine FFlags like `FFlagDebugGraphicsPreferVulkan` or `FFlagDebugGraphicsPreferOpenGL` for this — they can cause context mismatch crashes when they conflict with Sober's wrapper-level API selection.

 </details>